 The underwriters may assist in resales of the offered notes, but they are not required to do so.
 A secondary market for the offered notes may not develop.
 If a secondary market does develop, it might not continue or it might not be sufficiently liquid to allow you to resell any of your notes.
-The global economic effects of the COVID-19 pandemic have created disruptions and uncertainty in global financial markets and caused a reduction in liquidity in the secondary market for asset-backed securities and could adversely affect the development or liquidity of any secondary market for your notes.
+In addition, liquidity in the secondary market for the offered notes may be negatively affected by regulatory requirements that impact an underwriter's, or other brokers and dealers, ability or willingness to publish quotations with respect to the offered notes in the secondary market.

 No action is being taken to comply with any risk retention rules in the EEA or the UK (or with any related rules as to disclosure or other matters) and any retention pursuant to Regulation RR shall not comprise a retention of a material net economic interest in the transaction for purposes of any such rules.
 This may have a limiting effect on the development of any secondary market for the offered notes.
-See "Plan of Distribution-EU and UK Risk Retention Requirements" for more information.
+See "Plan of Distribution-EU Securitization Rules and UK Securitization Rules" for more information.